mendax1234/6940Swerve-docs/docs/source/docs/software-info-old/integrating-other-PIDs/PIDF-loops.rst

 earlier example, we would need to physically test our positioning loop at different distances.
 We want the robot to always achieve its distance, no matter the distance (within reason).
 To perform this test, we set up a range target distances, both traveling forwards and backwards.
 DO NOT OVERLOOK THIS STEP!
-Please don’t ever assume your loop will work correctly in both directions.
+Please don't ever assume your loop will work correctly in both directions.

 If a system is traveling too quickly in certain scenarios, it may be a good idea to apply a